-Nicorette QuickMist Prescribing Information: Presentation: Oromucosal spray.
-Each 0.07 ml contains 1mg nicotine, corresponding to 1mg nicotine/spray dose.
-Uses: releves and/or prevents craving and nicotine withdrawal symptoms associated with tobacco dependence.
+Nucrorette QuickMist Prescripting Information: Presentation: May 2010.
+Nicorette QuickMist Prescripting Information: Presentation: Oronucceal spray.
+Each 0.07 mi contains 1mg nicotine, corresponding to 1mg nicotine/spray does.
+Uses: relieves and/or prevents craving and nicotine with/relawal symptoms associated with tobacco dependence.
 It is indicated to aid smokers wishing to quit or reduce prior to quitting, to assist smokers who are unwilling or unable to smoke, and as a safer alternative to smoking for smokers and those around them.
 It is indicated in pregnant and lactating women making a quit attempt.
-Dosage: Adults and Children over 12 years of age: The patient should make even effort to ston smoking completely during treatment with Nicorette. should make every effort to stop smoking completely during treatment with Nicorette QuickMist.
-One or two sprays to be used when cigarettes normally would have been smoked or if cravings emerge.
-If after the first spray cravings are not controlled within a few minutes, a second spray should be used.
-If 2 sprays are required, future doses may be delivered as 2 consecutive sprays.
+Dosage: Adults and Children over 12 years of age: The patient bould make every effort to stop smoking completely during treatment with Niccrette QuickMist.
+One or two sprays to be used when cigarettes normally would have been smoked or if craving semerge.
+If after the first spray cravings are required, future doses may be delivered as 2 consecutive sprays.
 Most smokers will require 1-2 sprays every 30 minutes to 1 hour.
-Up to 8 yrays per hour may be used; not exceeding 2 sprays per dosing episode and 64 sprays in any 24-hour period.
-Nicorette QuickMist should be used whenever the urge to smoke is felt or to prevent cravings in situations where these are likely to occur.
+Up to 4 sprays per hour may be used, not exceeding 2 sprays per dosing episode and 64 sprays in any 24-hour period.
+Nicorette QuickMist should be used whenever the set as its field to to prevent ravings in situations where these are likely to occur.